Prepare your development environment on Linux

 sudo apt-get update

-Install and set up the SDK for containers and guest executables
+Install and set up the Service Fabric SDK for local cluster setup

 sudo apt-get install servicefabricsdkcommon